The 4% rule for retirement withdrawals is one of the more debated and talked about concepts in the personal finance world.

 The total return approach is how most retirees are getting the income they want.

 So, what's the age to use?
 Recent studies show that there is close to a 50% chance that one person of a married couple age 65 will live to age 92.
 To me, that's the starting point.
 Many use age 95 or even age 100.
-That may sound crazy, but with advances in health and health care, we are living longer than at any time in history.
-If you're a woman, on average, you will live from five to seven years longer than men.
+That may sound crazy, but with advances in health and health care, we live longer than at any time in history.
+On average, if you're a woman, you will live from five to seven years longer than men.

 Remember, the SWR is a rule of thumb.
 It provides a way to keep your original starting principle value intact.
 There is plenty of flexibility in the calculation to adjust spending and income along the way.